awslabs/goformation/README.md

 Generated JSON Schema: schema/cloudformation.schema.json
 ```

-Our aim is to automatically update GoFormation whenever the AWS CloudFormation Resource Specification changes, via an automated pull request to this repository.
-This is not currently in place.
+The GoFormation build pipeline automatically checks for any updated AWS CloudFormation resources on a daily basis, and creates a pull request against this repository if any are found.

 ## Advanced